Kawasaki, Kanagawa: World War II

 As part of World War II, the city was bombed three times by the United States Army Air Forces (USAAF) between April 1945 and July 1945.
 The most serious attack was an area bombing with Napalm bombs on April 15, 1945.
 The attacks destroyed around 35% of the urban area and claimed 1,520 dead and 8,759 injured.
 The attacks burned down 9.3 km^{2} of the city (see Bombing of Tokyo).
 Kawasaki became a target of the first mainland bombing by the US military in 1942, followed by multiple bombings, partly due to the city's heavy and chemical industrial complex supplying the war efforts in Asia and the Pacific.

 Contemporary period

 Shōwa era (1945–1989)

 On April 15, 1945, large parts of the area around the train station and the industrial area at the port were destroyed by air raids.
 Since the 1950s, residential areas for commuters have been created in the northeastern part of the city, which are connected directly to the centers of Tokyo by new railway lines.
 On April 1, 1972, Kawasaki became a decree-designated city (seirei shitei toshi) with 5 districts.
-1973 the population exceeded the million mark.
+In 1973 the population exceeded the million mark.
 In 1982 the new districts of Miyamae and Asao were created by splitting off from the districts of Takatsu and Tama.
 In the course of deindustrialization, industrial areas have recently been increasingly converted into residential areas (mostly Multi-family residential), so that a further increase in population density can be expected.